 - January 10th to February 7th 2019: applications for Master's degrees (applicants holding a foreign degree)

 - from the end of January to mid-March 2019: applications for first year of Bachelor's degree through Parcoursup

-- May 2nd to 22nd 2019: applications for Bachelor's degrees (applicants holding a French or a foreign degree) and Master's degrees (applicants with a French degree).
+- May 2nd to 22nd 2019 : applications for Bachelor's degrees 2nd and 3rd year (applicants holding a French or a foreign degree) and Master's degrees (applicants with a French degree).

 Any application submitted outside of the recruitment campaigns will not be reviewed.